Photo: Brett Monroe Garner

 By strategically distributing particles in the upper atmosphere, SAI could produce a more-or-less even pattern of cooling that would offset the warming from greenhouse gases across the planet.
 This could greatly reduce many of the risks of climate change.

-Rising temperatures make heat extremes more intense and drive species out of their familiar territories, with significant impacts on ecosystems, crops, and human health.
+Rising temperatures make heat extremes more intense and more frequent, with significant impacts on ecosystems, crops, and human health.

-Warmer air can also hold more moisture, making droughts more intense by taking up more water and making rainfall more extreme by releasing more at once.
+Warmer air can also hold more moisture, making droughts more intense by driving stronger evaporation and making rainfall more extreme by releasing more water in short periods of time.
 This impacts crops, harms economies, and endangers people.

-Higher temperatures also cause snow and ice to melt, replacing bright, white surfaces with darker ones that absorb more light, adding to global warming.
-It also leads to glacier melt and retreat, undermining the year-round water supplies they provide in many places.
+Higher temperatures also cause snow and ice to melt, replacing bright white surfaces with darker ones that absorb more sunlight, adding to global warming.
+They also lead to glacier melt and retreat, undermining the year-round water supplies that many communities rely on.

 For these and other reasons, lowering temperatures with SAI or other SRM approaches could reduce many of the risks of climate change.